FLimburg/hello-wasi-http/README_wasmtime_tutorial.md

 ## 0. TL/DR

+This Readme originates from https://github.com/cosmonic-labs/kubecon2024-eu-wasm-workshop and has been implemented as a gitpod.
 Just open in gitpod.io and everything will setup and run on it's own

 ## 📦 1.
 Setup